Keycloak with NetBird Self-Hosted

 - Click Save

-Step 7: Add Client Scope to NetBird Client
+Step 3: Add Client Scope to NetBird Client

-- Go to Clients → netbird-client
+- Go to Clients → netbird (your client)

-- Switch to Client scopes tab
+- Go to the Client scopes tab

 - Click Add client scope